 Intern Ready Workshop

-This is a half day workshop focussed on building confidence and CV & interview preparation to support your application to TupuToa and other organisations.
+This is an hour workshop focussed on building confidence and CV & interview preparation to support your application to TupuToa and other organisations.

-If you are eligible and have completed an intern ready workshop you will be invited to attend a Discovery Centre.
+If you are eligible and have completed an intern ready workshop you will be invited to Video Interview.

 Candidates will meet and/or interview with partner organisations and, if successful, will be offered an internship.